-However, if you have a chronic pain condition, there are worries that go along with the fun of planning a vacation.
+However, if you have a Complex Regional Pain Syndrome condition, there are worries that go along with the fun of planning a vacation.
 Will your arthritis flare-up, putting a damper on the fun?
 Will headaches or migraines interfere with activities that are planned?
 If your sciatica flares up, how will you get around from place-to-place?
 The point of a vacation is to enjoy yourself, and enjoy quality time with family and friends, but it is also to “recharge the batteries.”
 You need to pick an activity or spot that will help rejuvenate your body and actually lessen, not add to, pain symptoms.
 You and those around you will have a much better time and get home feeling refreshed and less stressed!

 1. Travel light!
 Handling heavy bags can cause or aggravate back pain by straining muscles and joints.